eatonphil/databases-intuition/README.md

 # Databases Intuition

-These are a series of programs to get a ballpark idea of time it takes to do various common database operations.
+These are a series of programs to get a ballpark idea of time it takes to do various common database operations, across programming languages (potentially) and database drivers.

 The point **is not** to do benchmark wars.
 There is **very limited value** in comparing these results across database.